How to nominate someone

 Submit a nomination form to recommend someone for for the John Willis Award.
-Nominations for the University Teaching Awards 2022 will open in December 2021.
+Nominations for the University Teaching Awards 2024 will open in January 2024 and close on Friday 1st March 2024.

 Following receipt of the nomination form, nominees will be contacted to confirm their willingness to progress to the next stage.
 At this point, the following supporting statements will be requested:

 nominees will be asked to produce a personal statement in which they articulate their teaching and research philosophy and show how they provide pastoral support for their students.

 supporting statements will be requested from the nominee’s Director of Studies and relevant students.

 Nominations and supporting statements will be considered by the University's Awards Committee in April.